South Andros Island may be the most informal place on the planet Earth.

 Click here for a printable packing list.

-Although casual tropical attire will generally work great during your time on the water, there are three fishing-specific items that are critical for each angler to bring – a raincoat, for boat spray or the occasional cloudburst,polarized sunglasses to help you see the fish, and flats boots or other footwear suitable for wading.
-Since the flats that we wade vary greatly in their bottom surface (hard sand, soft sand, grass, coral), we do not recommend wading sandals – boots are greatly preferred.
+Although casual tropical attire will generally work great during your time on the water, there are three fishing-specific items that are critical for each angler to bring – a raincoat, for boat spray or the occasional cloudburst, polarized sunglasses to help you see the fish, and flats boots or other footwear suitable for wading.
+Since the flats that we wade vary greatly in their bottom surface (hard sand, soft sand, grass, coral), we do not recommend wading sandals.
+Boots are highly recommended.

 Also, don’t forget your passport, and make sure that it expires more than 90 days after your trip!